ossf/fuzz-introspector/oss_fuzz_integration/README.md

 ../run_both.sh htslib 20
 ```

-If all worked, then you should be able to start a webserver at port 8008 in ./corpus-0/inspector-report/
-Serving HTTP on 0.0.0.0 port 8008 (http://0.0.0.0:8008/) ...

-You can access the report by navigating to `https://localhost:8008/fuzz_report.html`
+You can access the report by navigating to `http://localhost:8008/fuzz_report.html`

 ### Build images completely from scratch
 This will build all images base images from scratch, and have all fuzz introspector